The power of pyramid decomposition in Normaliz: Computational results

-Now we compare the computation times for Ehrhart series of Normaliz and LattE.
-One should note that the computations with LattE are not completely done by open source software: for the computation of Ehrhart series it invokes the commercial program Maple.
-LattE has a variant for the computation of Ehrhart polynomials that avoids Maple; however, it can only be applied to lattice polytopes (and not to rational polytopes in general).
+Now we compare the computation times for Hilbert series of Normaliz and LattE.
+One should note that the computations with LattE are not completely done by open source software: for the computation of Hilbert series it invokes the commercial program Maple.
+LattE has a variant for the computation of Hilbert polynomials that avoids Maple; however, it can only be applied to lattice polytopes (and not to rational polytopes in general).

 There are three columns with computation times for LattE.
-The first, \ttt{LattE ES}, lists the times for LattE alone, without Maple, the second, \ttt{LattE + M ES}, the combined computation time of LattE and Maple (both for Ehrhart series), and the third, \ttt{LattE EP}, the computation time of LattE for the Ehrhart polynomial.
+The first, \ttt{LattE ES}, lists the times for LattE alone, without Maple, the second, \ttt{LattE + M ES}, the combined computation time of LattE and Maple (both for Hilbert series), and the third, \ttt{LattE EP}, the computation time of LattE for the Hilbert polynomial.
 In all of these three columns we have chosen the best time that we have been able to reach with various parameter settings for LattE.
 However, LattE has failed on many candidates, partly because it produces enormous output files.
 We have stopped it when the time exceeded 150 hours (T), the memory usage was more than 100 GB RAM (R) or it has produced more than 400 GB of output (O).
 These limitation were imposed by the system available for testing.
-In two cases it has exceeded the system stack limit; this is marked by S.
+In three cases it has exceeded the system stack limit; this is marked by~S.

+It is easy to see that \ttt{cross}$n$ has Hilbert series $(1+t)^n/(1-t)^{n+1}$.
+Therefore it is a good test candidate for the correctness of the algorithm.

-\begin{remark} (a) From the Ehrhart series calculation of \ttt{PlVsCut} we have obtained the following statistics on the types of simplicial cones: \begin{enumerate} \item $61,845,707,957$ are unimodular, \item $108,915,272,879$ are not unimodular, but satisfy condition (PU1), and of these \item $62,602,898,779$ are potentially unimodular. \end{enumerate} This shows that condition (PU2) that was added at a later stage has a satisfactory effect.
+\begin{remark} (a) From the Hilbert series calculation of \ttt{PlVsCut} we have obtained the following statistics on the types of simplicial cones: \begin{enumerate} \item $61,845,707,957$ are unimodular, \item $108,915,272,879$ are not unimodular, but satisfy condition (PU1), and of these \item $62,602,898,779$ are potentially unimodular. \end{enumerate} This shows that condition (PU2) that was added at a later stage has a satisfactory effect.
 (The number of potentially unimodular, but nonunimodular simplicial cones is rather high in this class.)
 The average value of $|\det G_\sigma|$ is $\approx 10$.
 This can be read off Table \ref{data} since the sum of the $|\det G_\sigma|$ is the number of components of the Stanley decomposition.